“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

 A pectoral fin taps the vessel like a chef thumps a melon, while further ahead, a Kia-sized fluke gracefully rises out of the waves then silently slips beneath the hull.

-My heart races and I’m anxious for Philip, our expedition leader, to move the tender closer, but instead, he tells us we have to maintain our distance.
+My heart races.
+I’m anxious for Philip, our expedition leader, to move the tender closer, but instead, he tells us we must maintain our distance.

 We watch as an excited crew runs from the port side to starboard and back again to gawk at the humpbacks.
-I’m green-eyed with envy that they’re able to capture photos of the visitors up close.
+I’m green-eyed with envy that they can capture photos of the visitors up close.

 “Oh man, oh man, I wish I were on the ship!”
 I whine.
 (I whine quite a bit over the next few minutes––it’s not one of my finer moments.)
 We all stand, straining to get a better look.